Who owns the Audio/video Recordings of Class Sessions?

 Can Students Independently Record Class Sessions?

 Posting the entirety of a copyrighted work (articles, images, video, audio) on a public-facing website (available to the world) without first asking permission of the copyright holder is likely copyright infringement.
-You may, however, be able to post an excerpt of the work if it constitutes a fair use, or is not an infringement under another exception under copyright law.
+You may, however, be able to post an excerpt of the work if it constitutes a fair use, or is not an infringement under another copyright law exception.

-Under certain circumstances (see below), it may be permissible to post copyrighted material to a closed website (e.g. a course site limited only to students in the class for a limited amount of time).
+Under certain circumstances (see below), it may be permissible to post copyrighted material to a closed website (for example, a course site limited only to students in the class for a limited amount of time).

 There can be civil or criminal penalties for faculty, students or relevant staff.
-There also can be injunctions issued (i.e., court orders to stop doing an activity, like posting infringing materials.)
-In general, if someone is found guilty of infringing a copyright, the court can award statutory damages between $750 and $30,000 for each infringement of each work.
-If the court finds an infringement was willful, the court may increase the damages for each infringement to up to $150,000.
+There also can be injunctions issued (for example, a court could issue an order for someone to stop doing an activity, such as posting infringing materials in a course reserves site).
+In general, if someone is found guilty of infringing a copyright, the court can award statutory damages between $750 and $30,000 per infringement of each work.
+If the court finds an infringement was willful, the court may increase the damages for each infringement up to $150,000 per infringement of each work.
 If a court finds that an infringer was not aware and had no reason to believe that his or her acts constituted a copyright infringement, the court may reduce the damages to as low as $200 per infringement.
 Importantly, a court can refuse to award statutory damages at all when library personnel are making photocopies as part of their employment, and believed, and had reasonable grounds to believe, that the copying was a fair use.
 See 17 USC 504(c)(2)(i).

 Instructors who scan and mount their own electronic readings should include a copyright statement at the beginning of each protected document.
 The Library uses the text below: